scrapy/scrapy/docs/topics/exporters.rst

 In order to use an Item Exporter, you  must instantiate it with its required args.
 Each Item Exporter requires different arguments, so check each exporter documentation to be sure, in :ref:`topics-exporters-reference`.
-After you have instantiated you exporter, you have to:
+After you have instantiated your exporter, you have to:

 1. call the method :meth:`~BaseItemExporter.start_exporting` in order to signal the beginning of the exporting process